rparrett/bevy_simple_text_input/README.md

 Please feel free to open a PR!

-Keep in mind that I am not necessarily trying to build an enterprise-grade text input, just something that is good enough to be useful in small projects.

 The code should be simple enough for users to quickly understand and modify for their own purposes.
 Any new dependencies must not also depend on Bevy.
+Ideally, we should not add *any* new dependencies.

 Please keep PRs small and scoped to a single feature or fix.